int-net/EminentResultsDatabase/README.md

 # EMINENT Results Database

 This repository contains the results of EMINENT maturity assessments that have been performed on various interoperability communities.
-This document will address 2 subjects:
+This document will address the following subjects:

 1) How to perform a maturity assessment and add your results to this database
 2) How to perform a maturity tracking assessment
 3) How the contents of this repository are organized and how to use/interpret the data
+4) How we apply the FAIR principles

 the maturity assessment survey that produces the results contained in this repository can be found [here](https://ec.europa.eu/eusurvey/runner/Eminent).